My name is Adrian Chappell and I’m the registered manager for the South West .

 A dedicated annual foster carer training programme equips all carers for the task at hand.
 All our carers also have the opportunity to attend accredited therapeutic training that offers a formal qualification on completion.
 Monthly foster carer support groups, and regular activities for foster carers and young people, are further support experiences throughout the year.

-Our South West and Midlands service has foster carers from:
+Our South West service has foster carers from:

 - and surrounding areas.